stanford-ppl/spatial-doc/docs/source/api/hw/controltags/stream.rst

 Stream
 ======

-**Stream** is a controller tag which tells the compiler to overlap inner computation in a fine-grained, streaming fashion.
+**Stream** is a scheduling directive which tells the compiler to overlap inner computation in a fine-grained, streaming fashion.
 In controllers which contain multiple control stages, this implies that communication is being done through :doc:`FIFOs <../memories/fifo>` at an element-wise level.